Search This Blog

 • Mimics real-world team practices and improves coding discipline.

-6. Guest Lectures / Industry Interaction
+5. Guest Lectures / Industry Interaction

 • Invite software engineers or project managers from industry to share practical challenges and workflows.

-7. Mini Assignments
+6. Mini Assignments

-• Write a requirements document
+• Write a Requirements Specification Document (SRD)

-• Draw UML diagrams
+• Draw UML Diagrams

-• Design test cases
+• Design Test Cases

-• Create a GitHub repo with CI enabled
+• Create a GitHub Repo with CI enabled

-8. Capstone Integration
+7. Capstone Integration

 • At the end of the course, make students integrate all concepts into a complete software product.

-10. Blended Teaching
+8. Blended Teaching

 • Mix lectures for theory (models, SDLC, testing methods) with labs for practice (coding, tools, team collaboration).